Technology Solutions for Climate Challenges in 2026: From Innovation to Execution

 Jobs, Skills, and the Climate Workforce Transition

-Technology is central to this workforce transition, both as a driver of new job categories and as an enabler of more efficient training and deployment.
-Digital learning platforms, virtual reality simulations, and AI-based personalized learning tools are being used to accelerate training in areas such as solar and wind installation, building energy retrofits, electric vehicle maintenance, and advanced manufacturing for batteries and hydrogen equipment.
-At the same time, climate-related competencies are becoming increasingly important in traditionally non-technical roles, including finance, legal, procurement, and marketing, as organizations embed climate considerations into decision-making and stakeholder engagement.
-Institutions such as the International Labour Organization (ILO) and OECD are providing guidance on just transition frameworks and skills strategies, while national and regional initiatives aim to ensure that the climate transition is inclusive and socially sustainable; executives can explore the ILO's work on green jobs and just transition for additional context.
+Technology is both a driver and an enabler of this workforce transition.
+Digital learning platforms, virtual and augmented reality simulations, and AI-driven personalized training tools are being used to accelerate skill acquisition for roles such as solar and wind technicians, energy auditors, electric vehicle maintenance specialists, battery manufacturing operators, and hydrogen system engineers.
+At the same time, climate literacy is becoming essential in non-technical functions including finance, legal, procurement, marketing, and investor relations, as climate considerations become embedded in risk assessments, contracts, product design, and stakeholder communications.
+Institutions such as the International Labour Organization (ILO) and the OECD are providing guidance on just transition frameworks, social dialogue, and skills strategies, while national initiatives seek to ensure that the climate transition does not exacerbate inequality or regional decline.
+For additional context on how green jobs and just transition policies are evolving, executives can consult the ILO's work on green jobs and sustainable growth, which many governments and companies now use as a reference.

 Sustainable Travel, Mobility, and Global Connectivity